 Withdraw From a Program

-Complete the Cancelation Form
+Complete the Cancelation Form.

 May Term 2021: There is no deposit.

-Deposit Refunds: If you have paid the deposit and are cancelling your participation prior to the deposit refund deadline, the amount will remain as a credit on your account to be applied towards the following semester’s billing.
+Deposit Refunds: If you have paid the deposit and are canceling your participation prior to the deposit refund deadline, the amount will remain as a credit on your account to be applied towards the following semester’s billing.
 If you have any questions about your deposit, you may contact the Bursar’s office at firstname.lastname@example.org or 336-278-5300.